 In addition to the third-party liability insurance premium paid on two-wheeled motor vehicles (e.g. motorcycles over 100 cc), passenger cars and estate cars as well as all other motor vehicles with a maximum gross vehicle weight of less than 3.5 tonnes (e.g. light commercial vehicles), an "engine-related insurance tax" is payable (except on tractors and motorised carts), which is then transferred to the tax office by the insurance company.

-Vehicles registered for use on the road in Austria that have a maximum gross vehicle weight of more than 3.5 tonnes or are approved for use as a tractor or motorised cart are subject to a vehicle tax that is payable to the tax office.
+Vehicles registered for use on the road in Austria that have a maximum gross vehicle weight of more than 3.5 tonnes or are approved for use as a tractor or motorised cart are subject to a motor vehicle tax that is payable to the tax office.

-Further information on the vehicle tax can be found at USP.gv.at.
+Further information on the motor vehicle tax can be found at USP.gv.at.